 -

-Measure programme costs and cost-effectiveness and disseminate this information in a clear way to help with programme planning and resource mobilisation.
+Measure program costs and cost-effectiveness and disseminate this information in a clear way to help with programs planning and resource mobilization.

 -

-Measure the impact on health systems of LF elimination programmes.
+Measure the impact on health systems of LF elimination programs.

 -